bytesAIren/Automated-Document-Distribution/README.md

 - Reads data from an Excel (or Google Sheet) file
 - Generates personalized PDFs based on templates (V1, V2, V3)
 - Sends individual emails through Gmail using Google Apps Script
-- Keeps everything human-controlled and privacy-safe (sandboxed mode)

-In short:
-> *It automates what you already do manually, without losing control of the send button.*

 ---